Initial Screening / Case Management

 - Trainees may undergo a one-month workplace attachment training to acquire work experience, develop potential and explore employment opportunities.

 - There is no employment relationship between trainees and host organisations.

 - Trainees are eligible for a workplace attachment training allowance provided that they complete the training with an attendance rate of 80% or above.
 The amount of allowance is $5,800 for workplace attachment training commencing during the period from 1 January 2020 to 30 June 2023 and $7,300 with effect from 1 July 2023.

 - Trainees are engaged as employees under on-the-job training of 6 to 12 months with salary.*

-- Employers appoint staff with relevant work experience to be mentors of trainees and provide appropriate guidance at work.
+- Employers appoint current staff with relevant work experience to be mentors of trainees and provide appropriate guidance at work.

 - Employers may offer further employment to trainees with good performance upon completion of on-the-job training.

 Off-the-job Vocational Training AllowanceDuring on-the-job training period, trainees may enrol in relevant off-the-job vocational training courses or examinations.
 Trainees may apply for reimbursement of course or examination fees up to $4,000 from YETP Office.